 Students wanting to take Fine Art should have a L2 qualification in Art and Design, either at least a grade 4 (C) at GCSE or a BTEC Certificate at Merit.
-If they have no L2 experience students should bring a portfolio of work with them on enrolment to assess whether they can be accepted onto the course.
+If they have no L2 experience students should bring a portfolio of work with them to their interview for us to assess whether they can be accepted onto the course.

 If you are interested in joining the College we will arrange a meeting with an experienced subject counsellor who will help you to choose courses that best suit your ambitions and achievements.

 All entry requirement details are correct at the time of publication; however, the College may need to make some changes in light of student demand, staff availability and external factors beyond the College’s control.

 |For A Level Art you will produce a set of work which builds into a “personal investigation” of a theme that is worth 60% of your final grade.
 You will have 3 lessons each week where you will experience a mixture of discussion and practical experimental tasks early in the course.
 You will need to do at least 4 hours of independent study each week.
 Our studios are always open for you to work in your study time.
 For your final project, you will answer one question from a series of questions based on a theme set by the exam board.
 This externally set assignment is 40% of the grade.
 You can buy a starter pack of equipment from us at the start of term along with a sketchbook.
 All students present their work through Instagram, with an account specifically set up for their A Level Art work.|